RandomLinuxUser1/akura-updates/Update.md

+# f244131

+- The assistant now knows your actual local date and time, resolved from your IP, not just a server clock

 # 10b1296

 - The assistant now always knows the real current date, instead of leaning on its own training data or guessing